Where are you from/where do you live now?

 Have you illustrated children's picture books?

-Yes, I've worked with a publisher as well as a couple of self-publishing authors on picture books.
-In addition to some formal training, I've also attended several literature conferences and I'm a member of the Society of Children's Books Writers and Illustrators and the Island Illustrators Society.
+Yes, I've worked with one publisher as well as a couple of self-publishing authors on picture books.
+In addition to some formal training, I've also attended several literature conferences and I'm a member of the Society of Children's Books Writers and Illustrators (SCBWI) and the Island Illustrators Society.

 I have a great idea for a picture book and I'm going to be sending it to a publisher soon.
 Would you be interested in illustrating it?